The Circular Economy

 This means changing how we manage resources, how we make and use products, and what we do with the materials afterwards.
 Doing so will help us create a thriving economy that can benefit everyone within the limits of our planet.
 This new system is called the circular economy.

-A new economic system
+An economic system

 There are three principles that form the foundation of the circular economy: